byzeagle/Type-Size-Displayer-Template-Function/README.md

 # Usage

-TYPE macro : Includes all the fundamental types in C++ langauge.
+TYPES macro includes all the fundamental types in C++ langauge.
 It can be provided to display_sizes function as follows:

     display_sizes<TYPES>();